pilotcz/web4ukraine/README.md

 If you are concerned about the security of the [web4ukraine.org](https://web4ukraine.org) project.
 Use this open source version of the script.

+This version is hosted publicly, so you could see what you embed to your site.
+Script will call free API [ipapi.co](https://ipapi.co/), which will retrive conuntry of visitor by IP lookup.
+If user country is `RU` script redirect user to website web4ukraine with url of visitor page.
+Website web4ukraine.org redirect user back to your website after 6 seconds.

+Script will remember detection result in cookie for one day.

 use
 ```html
 <script async src="https://pilotcz.github.io/web4ukraine/index.js"></script>